 A short and sweet opening stage of the Tour of Qatar on Sunday reminded us all that Mark Cavendish isn’t the only fastman-Brit to watch at this year’s edition of the race.
 Our man in the desert – Procycling deputy editor Ellis Bacon – blogs in with the latest from behind the scenes in Doha.

-Despite the sprinting showdown that is hopefully to come this week between Belgian Tom Boonen and Brit Mark Cavendish, it was another well-known rider from the UK who took centre stage on the opening day of the Tour of Qatar.
+Despite the sprinting showdown that is hopefully to come this week between Belgian Tom Boonen and Brit Mark Cavendish, it was another well-known rider from the

 Bradley Wiggins and Cavendish may be friends again after their unsuccessful bid to take Madison gold on the track at the Beijing Olympics, but while everyone was talking about the Cav-Boonen battle, The Wig was leading his new Garmin-Slipstream squad home in a team time trial that saw Boonen’s Quick Step team beaten into second, while Cavendish’s Columbia could only finish sixth on the day.